-WVIC has been successful since the refurbishment, although it is recognised that the Tourism sector is facing difficult challenges through changing customer attitudes and behaviours and the increasing popularity of online bookings and tourism guides.
+WVIC has been successful since the refurbishment, although it is recognised that the Tourism sector is facing difficult challenges through changing customer attitudes and behaviours and the increasing popularity of online bookings and tourism guides, changes to visitation patterns have also been apparent as a result of the COVID-19 pandemic.
 A summary of just some of the key service provision is indicated within Figure 1.
 As such, WVIC is seeking to continue to respond to the changing sector and challenges facing tourism to ensure WVIC remains a relevant hub which has a diverse offering.